OpenQuantumComputing/quantumreservoirpy/docs/user_guide/index.rst

    git clone https://github.com/OpenQuantumComputing/quantumreservoirpy.git

-navigate to the ``qreservoirpy`` directory
+navigate to the repository

 .. code-block:: console

-   cd quantumreservoirpy/qreservoirpy
+   cd quantumreservoirpy

 and install it from here.